Strongly polynomial algorithm for a class of minimum-cost flow problems with separable convex objectives

 To formulate the exact assumptions needed for the general algorithm, several notions have to be introduced.
 Therefore we postpone the formulation of our main result Theorem~\ref{thm:main} to Section~\ref{sec:assump}.
 Now we exhibit the main ideas on the example of convex quadratic functions.
 We only give an informal overview here without providing all technical details; the precise definitions and descriptions are given in the later parts of the paper.
 Then in Section~\ref{sec:quad}, we show how the general framework can be adapted to convex quadratic functions.

-Let us assume that $C_{ij}(\alpha)=c_{ij}\alpha^2+d_{ij}\alpha$ with $c_{ij}>0$ for every arc $ij\in E$.
-The general algorithm also allows $c_{ij}=0$.
-However, it is useful to make this restriction for the sake of our overview, as it guarantees that the optimal solution is unique, enabling simplifications to the general algorithm.
+Let us assume that $C_{ij}(\alpha)=c_{ij}\alpha^2+d_{ij}\alpha$ with $c_{ij}>0$ for every arc $ij\in E$, and therefore all cost functions are strictly convex.
+This guarantees that the optimal solution is unique.
+This assumption is made only for the sake of this overview, and not used in the formal presentation starting in Section~\ref{sec:preliminaries}.
+However, it is useful as the uniqueness of the optimum enables certain technical simplifications.
+We discuss these simplifications at the end of the section.
+Our problem can be formulated as follows.

-Let us further assume that the lower capacity is 0 on every arc and the upper capacity is $\infty$.
-This is without loss of generality as an arbitrary instance can be transformed to such a form, by adding a corresponding new node for every arc (see Section~\ref{sec:preliminaries}).
-For node capacities $b_i$, our problem can be formulated as follows.
+In a more general formulation, one could have arbitrary upper and lower capacities on the arcs.
+However, this can be reduced to the above form, see Section~\ref{sec:preliminaries}.

 Let $f^*$ be the optimal solution; it is unique by the strict convexity of the objective.
 Let $F^*$ denote the support of $f^*$.